 When malignant rumors threatened to undermine civilian morale during World War II, the Boston Herald Rumor Clinic tried to put them to rest.
 The pioneering effort spread to dozens of other cities before the U.S. government consigned it to a slow death.

-Through its listening network of ‘morale wardens,’ the Rumor Clinic tracked down the rumors that spread in taverns and on factory floors, in schools and at parties, on wharves and in stores.
+Through its listening network of ‘morale wardens,’ the Rumor Clinic tracked down rumors.
+They spread in taverns and on factory floors, in schools and at parties, on wharves and in stores.
 Each Sunday, the Boston Herald published a rumor and refuted it.
 Often, the refutation included analysis of the motivation that started the rumor.

-They were sometimes blamed on Axis propaganda.
+Sometimes the Herald blamed rumors on Axis propaganda.
 Germany had effectively waged psychological warfare to spread panic and demoralization among civilians before invading Poland and France.

 “…[T]he Axis has been clever enough, via short-wave broadcasts and moral saboteurs, to exploit existing lines of discontent,” reported Life magazine in its Oct.
 12, 1942 edition.
 “Thus the people of the U.S. are led to a sort of psychological suicide by serving to circulate dangerous lies about U.S. Jews, U.S. Negroes, U.S. allies, U.S. leaders.”

 The first Boston Herald Rumor Clinic column in early 1943 spiked a rumor supplied by the government.
 By the next week, readers were sending in rumors.
 By the third week, the Clinic received more rumors than it could handle.